semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

 1. On the [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page, click the **Status** filter, and then select the **Ignored** or **Fixed** status to see all ignored or fixed findings.
 2. Perform one of these steps:
     - To select more findings from the same rule, click the **Triage** button on the card of the finding.
-    - To select individual findings reported by a rule, fill in the checkboxes of the finding, and then click the **Triage** button on the card of the finding.
+    - To select individual findings reported by a rule, fill in the checkboxes for the finding, and then click the **Triage** button on the finding card.
 3. Optional: Write a reason to describe why the finding was ignored.
 4. Click **Reopen**.